Cigarillo Flavor and Abuse Liability, Attention, and Substitution in Youth

 - Abigail Shoben, PhD, associate professor in the Division of Biostatistics at the OSU-College of Public Health (Co-PI)

-- Kymberle Sterling, DrPH, will serve as a consultant on the study
+- Kymberle Sterling, DrPH, serves as a consultant on the study

 - Sarah Koopman Gonzalez, PhD, Research Scientist